binpash/try/INSTRUCTIONS.md

 # Overview

-_Note_: Due to double-blind requirements, in the original submission, the subsystem presented in the paper was referred to as `ef`.
+_Note_: Due to double-blind requirements, in the original submission, the submitted paper refers to the semisolate subsystem as `ef`.
 The artifact uses the name `try`, as will the published paper.

 The paper makes the following claims on pg.
 2 (Comments to AEC reviewers after `:`):